Manavvora/Path_Planning/README.md

 # Path_Planning
-Repository containing Python implementation of various path planning algorithms
+This repository contains python implementation of various path planning algorithms.
+The main aim of these algorithms is to find the optimal path (shortest in length) from a specified start point to a goal point while avoiding various obstacles present in the enivronment.